Keyboard shortcuts

 NameSize (Cells)ExtendsDescription

-val1The base primitive type of Steplo, equivalent to strings in other languages
+val1The base primitive type of Steplo

 num1val64-bit floating-point numbers (equivalent to TypeScript's number type or Rust's f64 type)